SAO-UMass/Latino Initiative Program

 SAO-UMass/LIP is a 3-month summer internship program that starts in June and ends in August.
 Some students will be invited to present at the American Astrophysical Society Conference; however, they may also present at the Annual Americans in Science (SACNAS) Conference in mid to late November.
 Students are expected to spend 35 hours a week at the Center for Astrophysics during the summer months.

-Funding for your stipend--as well as your conference and travel fees--will be funded through the National Science Foundation.
-Please direct any questions about these expenses to Christine Crowley, the SAO Fellowship Program Coordinator.
+Funding for your stipend--as well as your conference and travel fees--will be funded through the National Museum of the American Latino.
+Please direct any questions about these expenses to the SAO Fellowship Program Coordinator.

 Students should plan to spend 35 hours during the week on their internship in the summer.